-Figure 1.
-The Green Lake watershed (yellow boundary) contains seven subbasins as defined by the Upper Fox-Wolf TMDL [2].
-Map modified from TMDL subbasin map [3] TheThis, developed by the LMPT, LMPT currently recommends an annual phosphorus loading reduction of 20%, or an approximate annual reduction of 3,350 pounds of phosphorus to be achieved over the period 2018-2023.
+This Plan, developed by the LMPT, recommends an annual phosphorus loading reduction of 20% across the watershed, or an approximate annual reduction of 3,350 pounds of phosphorus to be achieved over the period 2020-2025.
 This would reduce annual phosphorus loading from 16,652 to 13,300 pounds.
+This reduction makes progress towards the Upper Fox Wolf River TMDL water quality goals and requires additional reduction measures after various studies (e.g., Diagnostic and Feasibility Study) and additional water quality monitoring are completed in the next five years.

-This reduction is not based on water quality goals andshould be updated once various studies (Diagnostic and Feasibility Study; Fox-Wolf Total Maximum Daily Load) are complete.
-This 20% phosphorus reduction will be accomplished by various agencies and various practices, including wetland and stream restoration, agricultural best management practices (BMPs), urban BMPs, and shoreline practices. is approximately 20— practices.
+The remaining phosphorus load reduction to meet the Upper Fox-Wolf River TMDL reduction targets will be achieved by implementing additional practices within sub-basins 17, 18, 19, 79, 83 and 87 over a-20 year time period.
+However, it is important to understand that Green Lake’s water retention time is approximately 20 years—and this means achieving meaningful, measurable changes may take decades to materialize.
+All phosphorus reductions will be accomplished by various agencies and various practices, including wetland and stream restoration, agricultural best management practices (BMPs), urban BMPs, and shoreline practices.